turingschool/backend-curriculum-site/module1/lessons/inheritance.md

 * When a class inherits from another class, it receives access to all of the methods and instance variables from that other class
 * The inheriting class is called the **child** or **subclass**
 * The class being inherited from is called the **parent** or **superclass**
-* A class can only inherit from one parent
+* A class can only inherit from **one** parent
 * The chain of a parent's parents (and parent's parent's parents, etc.) is called **ancestors**
 * Any number of classes can inherit from a single superclass

 Since inheritance is one of a few ways we can share code across classes, it's convention to use it when there is a **is-a** relationship between two things.
 For example, a dog **is a** mammal, a CEO **is an** employee.

-One note: a class can only inherit directly from **one** other class, though it will also receive access to the ancestor's methods and instance variables as well.
-Be sure that when you use inheritance the class you are choosing to inherit from has the strongest relationship with the child classes.
+Again from Metz, here is a practical application of inheritance:

+> Some of [a] bicycle’s behavior applies to all bicycles, some only to road bikes, and some only to mountain bikes.
+This single class contains several different, but related, types.
+This is the exact problem that inheritance solves; that of highly related types that share common behavior but differ along some dimension.

+With a partner, brainstorm what Metz might be talking about when she refers to some behavior applying to all bikes, and some behavior only applying to certain types of bikes.
+Feel free to check out [this site](https://thebicycleescape.com/resources/types-of-bikes/) for photos that might help you brainstorm.

 ## Creating a Subclass